pleia2/linux-fundamentals-materials-2025/README.md

-# linux-fundamentals-materials-2025
-Materials for a virtual Linux Fundamentals + AI Workshop in 2025
+# Linux Fundamentals, Topped with a Touch of AI: Materials
+Materials for the AI and Automation Unpacked IBM TechXchange Virtual Dev Days
+// Virtual Event + Hackathon
+// June 25 - 29, 2025

+Slides:

+Step-by-step instructions (text):